laughingmanbtc/neovim_diagnostic_filter/README.md

   local last = line_diags[#line_diags]

   -- ADDED FROM HERE
+  if last.message:find("unbound") or
-  if string.find(last.message, "unbound") or string.find(last.message, "is not accessed") then
+     last.message:find("is not accessed") or
+     last.message:find("Cannot access member") or
+     last.message:find("Argument of type") then
     return nil
   end
   -- UNTIL HERE